Fedi-Code/-/README.md

 "The best way to grow as a developer is to embrace the challenge of learning something new every day.
-Coding isn't just about writing lines of code—it's about solving problems, staying curious, and continuously improving."
+Coding isn't just about writing lines of code it's about solving problems, staying curious, and continuously improving."